evinracher/stilltodo/README.md

 - 🗄️ Add database integration (replace file-based storage)
 - 🧪 Complete and expand the test suite
+- Add scope to the tasks (today, for the end of the week, for the end of the month)

 ## 🎯 Intended Audience